Energinet-DataHub/energy-origin/doc/architecture/README.md

 to document the green and/or renewable aspect of energy.

-The changes in how energy is handled and consumed is changing in an increasing manner, so a platform that can handle these challenges are needed to enable the green transition.
+The changes in how energy is handled and consumed is changing in an increasing manner, so a platform that can handle these challenges is needed to enable the green transition.

 ### Architectural Goals and Constraints

-The goal of the architecture is to:
+The goals of the architecture are:

 - **Platform**: create an extendable platform where individual domains are loosely coupled, to enable domains to be added, replaced or removed.